 Asia and Pacific Islands

-China's Low Carbon Development Planning is the an essential part of the CCS international program.
-CCS has been working in China since 2009 supporting the developement of a Low Carbon Development Planning and Analysis Toolkit and scale up program and state to provincial information exchange.
+China's Low Carbon Development Planning is an essential part of the CCS international program.
+CCS has been working in China since 2009 supporting the development of a Low Carbon Development Planning and Analysis Toolkit and scale up program and state to provincial information exchange.
 CCS partners with the Beijing-based Global Environment Institute (GEI) to support China's advancement of climate change action.
-In 2011 the U.S State Department and China's National Development and Reform Comission (NDRC) formally recognized this U.S.-China partnership as an official EcoPartnership.
+In 2011 the U.S. State Department and China's National Development and Reform Commission (NDRC) formally recognized this U.S.-China partnership as an official EcoPartnership.

-CCS also successfully partnered with USAID to provide third party review of greenhouse gas inventories and forecasts and verfiication of Climate Action Plans in Philippines.
+CCS also successfully partnered with USAID to provide third party review of greenhouse gas inventories and forecasts and verification of Climate Action Plans in the Philippines.

 North and Central America

 CCS works collaboratively with USAID and other partners in North and Central America on low carbon development, climate action planning, and low emissions development strategies, including Mexico, Puerto Rico, and Guatemala.
 Since 2007 CCS has helped the six Border States of Mexico develop greenhouse gas emissions baselines and climate action plans in partnership with the Border Environment Cooperation Commission, state agencies in the region, and other partners.